exwm/yt_clipper/readme.md

 - Use as few points as possible for smoother motion (each point with a crop different from its neighbors causes the crop motion to stop and then start again).
 - Try enabling video stabilization to smooth out the motion, especially if many points are used.
 - Pause the video and **Right-Click+Drag** to seek/scrub through the video.
 Use this to preview the crop movement with precise control.
+- For motion tracking, drop multiple crop keyframes in one continuous **Ctrl+Click+Drag** on the crop overlay: press **A** (when the crop chart is visible) or **Alt+A** at each subject position to commit a keyframe and keep dragging.
+Combine with the mouse wheel during the same drag to zoom the crop in/out (center-out) while panning.

 # Useful YouTube Controls